Fans and polytopes in tilting theory I: Foundations: Abstract

 \section{Abstract}

 For a finite dimensional algebra $A$ over a field $k$, the 2-term silting complexes of $A$ gives a simplicial complex $\Delta(A)$ called the \emph{$g$-simplicial complex}.
 We give tilting theoretic interpretations of the $h$-vectors and Dehn-Sommerville equations of $\Delta(A)$.
 Using $g$-vectors of 2-term silting complexes, $\Delta(A)$ gives a nonsingular fan $\Sigma(A)$ in the real Grothendieck group $K_0(\proj A)_\R$ called the \emph{$g$-fan}.
-For example, the fan of $g$-vectors of a cluster algebra is given by the $g$-fan of a Jacobian algebra of a non-degenerate quiver with potential.
-We give several properties of $\Sigma(A)$ including idempotent reductions, sign-coherence, Jasso reductions and a connection with Newton polytopes of $A$-modules.
+We give several basic properties of $\Sigma(A)$ including sign-coherence, sign decomposition, idempotent reductions, Jasso reductions, pairwise positivity and a connection with Newton polytopes of $A$-modules.
 Moreover, $\Sigma(A)$ gives a (possibly infinite and non-convex) polytope $\P(A)$ in $K_0(\proj A)_\R$ called the \emph{$g$-polytope} of $A$.
 We call $A$ \emph{$g$-convex} if $\P(A)$ is convex.
 In this case, we show that it is a reflexive polytope, and that the dual polytope is given by the 2-term simple minded collections of $A$.
+There are precisely 7 convex $g$-polyogons up to isomorphism.
+We give a classification of algebras whose $g$-polytopes are smooth Fano.

-We give an explicit classification of $g$-convex algebras of rank $2$.
-We classify algebras whose $g$-polytopes are smooth Fano.
-We classify classical and generalized preprojective algebras which are $g$-convex, and also describe their $g$-polytope as the dual polytopes of short root polytopes of type $A$ and $B$.
-We also classify Brauer graph algebras which are $g$-convex, and describe their $g$-polytopes as root polytopes of type $A$ and $C$.
+We study $g$-fans and $g$-polytopes of two important classes of algebras.
+We show that the $g$-fan of a classical or generalized preprojective algebra is given by the Coxeter fan.
+It is $g$-convex if and only if it is of type $A$ or $B$, and in this case, its $g$-polytope is the dual polytope of the short root polytope.
+Moreover we classify Brauer graph algebras which are $g$-convex, and describe their $g$-polytopes as the root polytopes of type $A$ or $C$.